ClinkedIn/Backend/README.md

  Module 3: Connections & Networking
-●	Search for users by name, company, or industry
+●	Search for users by name, company, or industry✅
-●	Send connection requests to other users
+●	Send connection requests to other users✅
-●	Accept/Decline connection requests
+●	Accept/Decline connection requests✅
-●	Remove a connection
+●	Remove a connection ✅
 ●	Follow users (without connecting)
-●	Get a list of connections
+●	Get a list of connections✅
-●	Get a list of pending connection requests
+●	Get a list of pending connection requests✅
 ●	Block/Unblock users
 ●	Manage blocked users list
 ●	Messaging requests for non-connections